PCSD DUI enforcement nets 20 arrests

 The motor unit is heading to Mt.
 Lemmon where they will be keeping an eye on drivers who have spent the day there and are returning home.

 According to Schoonover, "A portion of their time is on Mt.
-Lemmon there some events going on up there that we would like to have our presence let them know that we're looking for the same thing that we're looking for down here in the valley."
+Lemmon.
+There are some events going on up there that we would like to have our presence let them know that we're looking for the same thing that we're looking for down here in the valley."

 Once the motor officers have completed their patrol on Mt.
-Lemmon they will be headed down the mountain and join a dozen other officers who are conducting saturation patrols around the county.
+Lemmon they will be headed down the mountain to join a dozen other officers who are conducting saturation patrols around the county.

 "We find that a lot of our collisions have some type of association with impairment.
 So we want to increase our presence to make sure the citizens of Pima County know we're out there and we're looking out for their safety."